mdonabella/mdonabella.github.io/_pages/about.md

 About Me
 ======
 I am a third-year PhD student in Literary Studies at the University of Miami studying representations of disability and technology within contemporary internet and literary cultures.
-Prior to beginning my Ph.D., I spent three years as a K-12 educator, and received an M.A. in English from the University at Buffalo.
+Prior to beginning my PhD, I spent three years as a K-12 educator, and received an M.A. in English from the University at Buffalo.